japila-books/spark-structured-streaming-internals/docs/datasources/kafka/KafkaSource.md

   out: OutputStream): Unit
 ----

-NOTE: `serialize` is part of the <<spark-sql-streaming-HDFSMetadataLog.md#serialize, HDFSMetadataLog Contract>> to...FIXME.

 `serialize` requests the `OutputStream` to write a zero byte (to support Spark 2.1.0 as per SPARK-19517).

 `serialize` creates a `BufferedWriter` over a `OutputStreamWriter` over the `OutputStream` (with `UTF_8` charset encoding).